moxiesuite/moxie-init-default/README.md

-# truffle-init-default
+# moxie-init-default

-Default project for Truffle: example contracts, migrations and tests
+Default project for Moxie: example contracts, migrations and tests

 ## Usage

-See the [Truffle documentation](http://truffleframework.com/docs/) for more info.
+See the [Moxie documentation](http://moxieframework.com/docs/) for more info.